 5. Have you picked the right CD packaging for your album release?

 Most CD packaging has a list of benefits and features that sets it apart — so take the time to choose the one that best suits your album release.
 Digipaks offer a great opportunity to integrate interesting cover art, and is a “greener” alternative to Jewel Cases — which remain the industry standard.
 Digipaks can have as many as eight panels, and both packages offer printed booklets of up to 32 pages.
 Eco-Wallets also afford plenty of design and booklet options, and the CD Jacket is a lightweight recycled stock slip sleeve that can still deliver a graphic punch.
 Take the time to pick the best one for you.
+If you want to create your own CD digipak template, explore our selection.

 6. Is your timetable realistic?